 Click here to meet our nursing education team.

 This learning experience was a breath of fresh air; expanded my knowldege and career potential.

-This two-day virtual course is aimed at clinicians working in an ophthalmic or medical retina setting, focusing on the treatment of age-related macular degeneration, retinal vein occlusion and diabetic oedema.
+This virtual course takes place over two half-days and is aimed at clinicians working in an ophthalmic or medical retina setting, focusing on the treatment of age-related macular degeneration, retinal vein occlusion and diabetic oedema.

 This virtual self-paced course has been specifically designed to take individuals with no experience in ophthalmology or ophthalmic clinical practice to enable them to reach a level that they can productively join a non-medical professional ophthalmic team.

 This two-day virtual course builds on the learning gained in our introductory course ‘Data Science for clinicians: introduction to coding and data visualisation’.
 The course provides intensive training on R, the most extensively used coding language for data science.